 Companies in the United States spend an average of $4,000 annually on recruiting, hiring, onboarding, and training just one new employee, according to a Glass Door study.
 Reduce turnover and companies automatically realize a tremendous boost to the bottom line.
 Creating an atmosphere of trust and security via good executive communication can dramatically reduce the number of employees seeking a new job outside of your company each year.

-There are numerous benefits to pursuing an MBA in Executive Communication, such as the one offered by Johnson & Wales University.
+There are numerous benefits to pursuing an MBA to sharpen your executive communication skills.
 The skills you learn with this type of degree program can be applied to any type of leadership role, both in business and in your civic responsibilities.

 Effective communication skills transcend job titles.
 Whether you are a CEO or a new team leader, being able to forge a bond with the people you work with, garner their trust and loyalty, and create a positive work environment will help you succeed and climb as high on the corporate ladder as you want to go.

-Johnson & Wales University (JWU) offers a two-year Master of Business Administration in Executive Communication that may be completed entirely online with multiple start dates, making it much easier to fit your classes around your other work and family obligations.
+Johnson & Wales University (JWU) offers a variety of two-year Master of Business Administration degrees that may be completed entirely online with multiple start dates, making it much easier to fit your classes around your other work and family obligations.
 Online learning is not only more affordable, but it allows you to attend class and complete coursework on your own schedule (within certain parameters).
 That can be at 9:00 a.m. or 2:00 a.m., whatever works best for you.

 About Johnson & Wales University